-3.7 Few direct observations of the migration of fishes in the rivers of Bangladesh have been published.
+Few direct observations of the migration of fishes in the rivers of Bangladesh have been published.
 It is necessary, therefore, to infer the most probable pattern of events from observations elsewhere in the Gangetic or Brahmaputra systems or from other regions with hydrological conditions which are essentially tropical.
 The mahseers, such as Tor putitora, which in India move considerable distances into headwater streams to spawn (Talwar and Jhingran, 1992), are of the first category of migratory species.
 However, it appears that by far the greatest number of migratory species in Bangladesh exhibit category (ii) migrations.
 Observations in India suggest that Catla catla (Jhingran, 1968), Labeo rohita (Khan and Jhingran, 1975) and Cirrhinus mrigala (Jhingran and Khan, 1979) all show only local movements upstream, and primarily migrate laterally onto the floodplain after spawning along the margin adjoining the river.
-Though it has been suggested that the major carps carry out long distance migrations beyond the borders of Bangladesh to spawn (Tsai and Ali, 1985), evidence of fry catches along the banks of the Padma (Nabi and Hossain, 1982) suggest local spawning grounds, because there is little possibility for upstream migration beyond of the Farraka Barrage just over the border in India.
-It is therefore probable that spawning occurs locally, e.g. in the Halda River in SE Bangladesh (Tsai and Ali, 1988).
+Though it has been suggested that the major carps carry out long distance migrations beyond the borders of Bangladesh to spawn (Tsai and Ali, 1985), evidence of fry catches along the banks of the Padma (Nabi and Hossain, 1982) suggest that there might be more local spawning grounds.

-3.8 The migratory behaviour of the catfishes of Bangladesh is unknown.
+The migratory behaviour of the catfishes of Bangladesh is unknown.
 In Africa many of the catfishes such as Clarias, Schilbe and Eutropius spp. show local migrations plus the lateral movement onto the floodplain as outlined in category (ii), (Lowe McConnell, 1975).
-The catfish Clarias batrachus has been mentioned as migrating onto the floodplain (Talwar and Jhingran, 1992), but the behaviour of other catfishes such as Ompok spp., Mystus spp. and Wallagonia attu is unclear.
+The catfish Clarias batrachus has been mentioned as migrating onto the floodplain (Talwar and Jhingran, 1992), but the behaviour of other catfishes such as Ompok spp., Mystus spp. and Wallago attu is unclear.
 Elsewhere, catfishes of this type would typically show movements of the category (ii) type.

-3.9 The anadromous hilsa shows large-scale movements from the estuary into the river during the monsoon season, typical of category (iii) migration.
+The anadromous hilsa shows large-scale movements from the estuary into the river during the monsoon season, typical of category (iii) migration.
 In the Hooghly River, a small peak in activity later in the winter has also been noted (Pillay and Rosa, 1963).
 There is also the suggestion of resident river populations in the Ganges (Pillay and Rosa, 1963) and Islam and Hossain (1983) have noted that small numbers are present near Rajshahi at all times of year.

 The breeding season occurs here in July to November and January to March (Islam and Hossain, 1983).